e271828e/Flight.jl/docs/notes/design/framework_spec.md

   through a modified model.
 Bit-identity is promised only against the identical build; the what-if register promises determinism, never reproduction.
+  The header's deployment block ([§9.5](#95-inbound-the-input-trace)) validates in the same pass, on the *structural* side of that line: `Δt_base`, `h`, `n` and the algorithm are compared against the target `Simulation`'s own deployment binding — mismatch is `ReplayHeaderMismatch` with a deployment-parameter discriminator, never a what-if, because a deployment change moves the times at which the frame-ordinal batches apply: different inputs, not a modified model. `t₀` is *applied*, not compared — replay stands in the `init!` position and owns the anchor, so `replay!` takes no `t0` argument — and the header's `t_end`/`stop_on` pair is a recorded fact of the recorded session, never a constraint on this one: overrides bind as stated above.

 Rejected shapes, for the record: a `run!(sim; replay = trc)` flag (replay replaces `init!` and swaps the drain source — it is a lifecycle *entry*, not